opensearch-project/opensearch-net/guides/bulk.md

 # Bulk

-In this guide, you'll learn how to use the OpenSearch Ruby Client API to perform bulk operations.
+In this guide, you'll learn how to use the OpenSearch .NET Client API to perform bulk operations.
 You'll learn how to index, update, and delete multiple documents in a single request.

 ## Setup